bryanjimenez/nmemonica/README.md

 URL: [/#/phrases](https://bryanjimenez.github.io/nmemonica/#/phrases)
 This page is nearly identical to the vocabulary page with the exception that it will display phrases.

+> [!Note]
-> **Note**: Phrases can be tagged with basic categories or special indicators.
+> Phrases can be tagged with basic categories or special indicators.
 The special indicator for polite phrase is to include a `。` at the end of a phrase.

 ### Particles Game
 URL: [/#/particles](https://bryanjimenez.github.io/nmemonica/#/particles)